• Skip to main content

 Ingredients You'll Need

-Just FIVE simple ingredients are all you need to make this delicious dairy-free icing: vegan butter, powdered sugar, dairy-free milk, vanilla, and a little salt.
+Just FIVE simple ingredients are all you need to make this delicious dairy-free frosting: vegan butter, powdered sugar, dairy-free milk, vanilla, and a little salt.

 Overhead shot showing the ingredients needed to make dairy-free buttercream.

 • Vegan Powdered Sugar - Not all sugar is vegan, some are processed using animal bone char, so to be sure that yours is, buy a brand that's organic (organic sugar is not processed using bone char).
-There are also some brands that are not organic, but vegan, which can be confusing, so see below for some brand recommendations.
+This ingredient cannot be substituted.

 • Vanilla Extract - Vanilla is a key ingredient, it's the main flavour in this frosting, so don't skip it.
 You can also use vanilla paste instead if you have it.